Volume 16 • Number 1 • August 2023

 Be that as it may, the camera’s unique inability to effectively shed its own aesthetically distrusted mechanical trappings will likely continue to depress its relative status as a universally embraced tool for producing legitimate artistic expression.
 At the same time, the imposition of AI will most assuredly amplify, if not then fully justify and explicitly validate those selfsame stereotypes.
 You see, once the objectivity and perceived reality presumed to be inherent in camera-based images is combined with the computer-centric and robotically autonomous nature of AI — whatever relative level of trust the medium’s audience may previously have placed in the overall integrity and authenticity of photographers’ human contributions to the art, itself, that trust will invariably dry-up and blow away.
 And, like it or not, due in part to its own machine learning algorithms, AI is already in the process of actively compounding, reinforcing, and proliferating the short shrift.

 In the event you have any doubt about the underlying premise driving the above prophecy, I would challenge you to survey and tally a majority of randomly chosen laypersons (regardless the context and/or specific sample size) who do not honestly believe that they could produce the very same picture that any professional photographer has produced, if only they had the same camera as that professional happens to possess.
 (And, to be clear in this context, I employ the term laypersons in specific reference to that vast majority of individuals, throughout the world, who have no idea who Ansel Adams and/or Edward Weston are, or were.)
-Unfortunately, to the uninitiated, cameras are rarely mistaken for, much less equated with, paintbrushes when it comes to universally accepted tools for producing “real” art.
+Unfortunately, to the uninitiated, cameras are rarely mistaken for, much less equated with, paintbrushes when it comes to universally prescribed tools for producing “real” art.

 As an aside, and as I continue to think about all of this, the foregoing admonitions may also constitute a somewhat ironic proposition for me to be suggesting given that AI-based software programs like Midjourney and DALL-E2 (together with a growing array of competitors) operate at the specific direction of encoded text prompts.
 Such AI-assisted applications do not, at any point during what is, otherwise, an entirely computer driven process, appear to depend upon (nor even employ) the use of a camera... of any kind.
 With AI, it’s strictly ones and zeros.
 Thus, among its other debatable accolades, AI-based “photography” (at least that which employs the aforementioned software applications) has apparently managed to jettison the camera… altogether.